 In the final project for this course, you will apply the techniques learned in this class to analyze a data set of personal interest to you.
 Your goal should be to create an original project that you would be proud to show off to a potential employer.
 You are encouraged to upload your project to Github.

-You must work on this project with a partner (in a group of 2).
+You are expected to work on this project with a partner (in a group of 2).

 | Criterion | 10 points | 8 points | 6 points | 3 points | 0 points |